Ten Must-Take Tours in Lancaster, Pennsylvania

-Intercourse Bikeworks Tours
+Lititz Bikeworks Tours

-Experience Lancaster’s countryside by bike with the many tours offered by Intercourse Bikeworks.
+Experience Lancaster’s countryside by bike with the many tours offered by Lititz Bikeworks.
 Fresh air will fill your lungs as you peddle along, listening to the wealth of knowledge the guides are waiting to share.
 For an extra taste of Lancaster culture, book one of their tours that include an Amish dinner, dairy farm tour, or even a beer tasting.

 Tip from the Tour Guide: Leave your worries at home!
 No need to worry about the hills and speed of the ride.
 The tour is designed to be an experience, not exercise.
 The pace is slow to allow people to look around and take pictures.
 They also offer electric-assist bikes if the hills are intimidating.

-Photo (above) credit: Intercourse Bikeworks
+Photo (above) credit: Lititz Bikeworks

 Amish Farm and House Countryside Tours

 Take the backroads to get a glimpse into Lancaster County life with the Amish Farm and House Countryside Bus Tours.
 This 90-minute bus tour weaves through the farmland, takes riders to a tucked-away covered bridge, and passes Amish schoolhouses, buggies, barns, homes, and farmland vistas, all while sharing stories and facts about the Amish way of life.

 Tip from the Tour Guide: Have your camera at the ready, but keep in mind that it’s considered impolite to take photos of the Amish where their faces are recognizable.
 Refraining from taking up close photos is more than just a courtesy; it’s a respect for our Amish neighbors and their beliefs.